Renovating Your Bathroom? Budget DIY Ideas

 - Dust extractor unit

-Use the chisel to get off any old tiles.
+Use a chisel to get off any old tiles.
 Use your dust extractor here and ensure you’re wearing the correct PPE – a dust mask, goggles, and gloves are all required.
 The adhesive scraper will come in handy if you need to remove any leftover adhesive or bits of old wallpaper underneath the tiles.
 You need a clean, smooth surface for fresh tiling.

 Start in the centre of your chosen space and work out, so any smaller tiles at each end are an even size.
 The tile cutter will easily cut any tiles to size.
 Use the adhesive comb to apply the adhesive, only applying around 1m2 at a time so it doesn’t dry out before you get a chance to tile.
 Place the spacers in between the tiles when done until settled, then grout.